Dhannani/Shells-Video-Library/README.md

 5) run "npm install"
 6) run "nodemon"

-## Note
+## Notes
-Needs dbConfig.js file for backend to work
+- Needs dbConfig.js file for backend to work
+- Video files are stored locally while video metadata and users are stored in a MongoDB database